Join Our High Demand, CACREP Accredited Mental Health Counseling Program

 The Master of Science in Clinical Mental Health Counseling program of study consists of three parts, all designed to assist the student to be able to apply for Florida State Licensing as a Mental Health Counselor.

-- The State Licensing Content Component provides the essential coursework necessary for a master’s degree prepared therapist.
+- The Content Component provides the essential coursework necessary for a master’s degree prepared therapist.
+Please check with the state for License requirements.

 - The Internship Component allows the student to experience the profession in a community setting with supervision.